ERC Testifies at 2023 DC Housing Authority Performance Oversight Hearing

 In 2017, DCHA raised the payment standards for voucher holders in some neighborhoods to up to 175% of Fair Market Rent (FMR).
 The importance of the increased payment standards for desegregating the city and ensuring low-income renters have access to affordable housing cannot be overstated.
 If DCHA utilized the HUD payment standards that are determined by zip codes alone, voucher holders would only be able to afford housing in about 20% of the District’s neighborhoods, mostly in Wards 7 and 8.
 Because DCHA has instituted and displayed an ongoing commitment to neighborhood based payment standards, voucher holders are able to afford rents in most District neighborhoods.
 In DC, taking a less limiting approach to payment standards allows the District to comply with its fair housing obligation under the Fair Housing Act to address racial segregation.

-It is critical that the DC government do everything in its power to address entrenched residential segregation.
-Due to the affordable housing crisis in the District and the impact of decades of inequitable housing policies, DCHA is an agency that plays an outsized role in determining the city’s response to critical issues of affordability and segregation.
 DCHA’s decision to set its payment standards based on the actual cost of rents in neighborhoods throughout the city is one of the most meaningful steps any District agency has taken to address segregation.
 DCHA’s payment standards are critical to ongoing efforts to desegregate DC neighborhoods and ensure that voucher holders can meaningfully choose where they live.
+As such, the ERC was gravely concerned last summer when DCHA proposed decreasing its payment standards, and we appreciate that the agency ultimately decided not to do so.

 DCHA Must Be More Communicative with Program Participants